Tidal disruption of star clusters in galaxy formation simulations: Simulations

 \section{Simulations}

 We use a suite of cosmological simulations run with the Adaptive Refinement Tree (ART) code \citep{Kravtsov:1997aa,Kravtsov:1999aa,Kravtsov:2003aa,Rudd:2008aa} and described in \citet{Li:2018aa} and \citet{Meng:2019aa}.
 All runs start with the same initial conditions in a periodic box of 4 comoving Mpc, producing a main halo with total mass $M_{200}\sim10^{12}\Msun$ at $z=0$, similar to that of the Milky Way.
 The ART code uses adaptive mesh refinement to achieve better spatial resolution in denser regions.
 The lowest resolution level is set by the root grid, which is $128^3$ cells.
 This sets the dark matter (DM) particle mass $m_{\rm DM}=1.05\times10^6\Msun$.
 The finest refinement level is set to be kept between 3 and 6 physical pc.
+The ART code uses adaptive mesh refinement, and each particle (stellar particle and DM particle) contributes to the gravitational potential and feels the potential via the cell that it is in.
+The gravitational softening length is essentially the cell size, which is adaptive according to a combination of the Lagrangian and the Jeans refinement criteria.
+For details of the refinement criteria we refer the readers to Section~2 of \citet{Li:2017ab}.
+The maximum refinement level of DM particles is 4 levels above the maximum refinement level of gas cells.

 The simulations include three-dimensional radiative transfer using the Optically Thin Variable Eddington Tensor approximation \citep{Gnedin:2001aa} of ionizing and ultraviolet radiation from stars \citep{Gnedin:2014aa} and the extragalactic UV background \citep{Haardt:2001aa}, non-equilibrium chemical network that deals with ionization stars of hydrogen and helium, and phenomenological molecular hydrogen formation and destruction \citep{Gnedin:2011aa}.
 The simulations incorporate a subgrid-scale model for unresolved gas turbulence \citep{Schmidt:2014aa,Semenov:2016aa}.